endless-lotus/roulette/README.md

 # roulette
 Is a gambling game I created to be played fully in the terminal.
 It includes the common bet types that are allowed in an American roulette table.
-It consists of one class: Player and used random.
+It consists of one class: Player and uses random.

 <h2>Bet Types</h2>
 <ul>